softwaresaiyajin/CurrencyConverter/README.md

 ## Overview
 This application demonstrates the programming skills of the developer.
-Acceptance criteria are defined [here](https://gist.github.com/vytautasgimbutas/447822c842e3dba68e7d9d2792932ee1).

 ## Architecture
 The application is built on MVVM+RS, a modular architecture approach.
 This enables developers to strictly separate the features in an application into smaller components.
 This eliminates tight-coupling making the application testable and more manageable.
 Below are the components of the architecture: